An important factor affecting compilation speed and memory requirements is the

 This then explains the big difference between these two definitions:

-cast the proxy, which is basically free due to Proxy
+cast the proxy, which is basically free due to Proxy’s phantom type argument;

 cast the dictionary, which requires the full equality proof.